JCadorin/EcommerceWebsite/README.md

  <sub>Stock Reposition page</sub>

 ### Administrator:
-Mother access having the permission to go through all the other access, incluiding the possibility to use all the functions
+Mother access having the permission to go through all the other access, incluiding the possibility to
-the others levels have, including the permission to do purchases as a client and to see the providers graphs ( When with
+use all the functionality the others levels have, including the permission to do purchases as a client and
-provider access, have the vision of all the brands as one).
+to see the providers sells visualizations (When with provider access, have the vision of all the brands as one).
 The Administrator page contains access to:
 * Sell Visualization Graphs
   - Top sold itens
   - Product sell history by day, week and month